Lecturer in Biochemistry

 Melissa Sweeney

-• I am a structural biologist working on drug development and biophysics of E3 ligases.
+• I am a structural biologist working on complexes involved in parasite invasion and antibodies that bind to these

 • Associate Fellow of HEA